Handbell Musicians of America is dedicated to advancing the musical art of handbell/handchime ringing through education, community and communication.

 Next was a rebranding and new identity.
 While keeping the proud tradition of AGEHR, the Guild has begun doing business as the Handbell Musicians of America, a name identifying the organization’s members as musicians to be respected and taken seriously in the mainstream music world.

 Finally, we restructured our membership and resources, providing more options and area-specific resources for handbell musicians working in the church, school, or community.

 Instead of holding a meeting once a year, the the Guild now provides numerous opportunities to gather and learn new techniques.
 Scores of festivals, seminars, master classes, and workshops are held at the national, area, state, and district levels throughout the year.

 Additional services — such as the Endowment Fund, Handbell Musician Certification, specialty newsletters, and support for special interest groups — appear almost every year.
 Members also have the opportunity to give back to the handbell world by serving on committees and boards, writing articles for Handbell Musicians of America publications and teaching classes.
 The Handbell Industry Council, which represents manufacturers, publishers, and retailers, keeps members in touch with companies and businesses that cater to the handbell industry.

 AGEHR has grown into a vibrant organization since its founding year and is looking forward to continued development of programs that service members

 The 1955 Overtones listed forty-six charter members of AGEHR.
-Today the Handbell Musicians of America provides benefits and services to approximately 7,000 members, both national and international.
+Today the Handbell Musicians of America provides benefits and services to approximately 5,000 member organizations and individuals, both national and international, representing approximately 100,000 handbell musicians around the world.
 Dating back to the first festival at the Crane Mansion, the Guild has provided members with quality services.
 Today these services far exceed what Margaret Shurcliff could ever have imagined.